markkerry/markkerry-hugo/content/posts/ubuntu-kubernetes-virtualbox/index.md

     relative: false
 ---

-In part one I created the adminbox VM and connected to the KubeNatNetwork (10.0.2.0/24)
+In a [previous post](https://markkerry.github.io/posts/2022/02/ubuntu-server-lab/), I created the adminbox Ubuntu VM on VirtualBox.

 | server   | ip addr  | comment                                                      |
 | ---------| -------- | ------------------------------------------------------------ |
 | adminbox | 10.0.2.5 | Jump box from host with SSH access to all on the Nat network |

-Following the same process I have created a further 3 VMs also connected to the KubeNatNetwork.
+In this post will be using the same setup to build a Kubernetes cluster.
+I have created a further 3 VMs also connected to the KubeNatNetwork.
 Note: these only have one network adapter.

 * network address: 10.0.2.0/24
 * default gateway: 10.0.2.2